Understanding Bankruptcy: Automatic Stays and How to Prepare

 Finally, it's time to print your bankruptcy forms and formally file for

 bankruptcy with your bankruptcy court.
-Your lawyer can help you understand which court to file with.
+Your bankruptcy lawyer in Minnesota can help you understand which court

 What happens next depends on which Chapter of bankruptcy you file for (more on that in a minute).
 You will have to complete additional actions